projecthorus/sondehub-analysis/README.md

 ... many more lines
 ```

-(NOT IMPLEMENTED YET) You can optionally update the data in `launchSites.json` and write out an updated file using the `--updatesites outputfile.json` option.
+You can optionally update the data in `launchSites.json` and write out an updated file using the `--updatesites outputfile.json` option.

 ## Plotting Burst Altitudes and Descent Rates for a launch station
 We can plot out the burst altitudes and ascent/descent rates for a station by running: